-Symptoms/Injuries After Inhalation: Irritation of the respiratory tract and the other mucous membranes.
-May be corrosive to the respiratory tract.
+Symptoms/Injuries After Inhalation: May be corrosive to the respiratory tract.
 The three types of silicosis include: 1) Simple chronic silicosis - which results from long-term exposure (more than 20 years) to low amounts of respirable crystalline silica.
 Nodules of chronic inflammation and scarring provoked by the respirable crystalline silica form in the lungs and chest lymph nodes.
 This disease may feature breathlessness and may resemble chronic obstructive pulmonary disease (COPD); 2) Accelerated silicosis - occurs after exposure to larger amounts of respirable crystalline silica over a shorter period of time (5-15 years); 3) Acute silicosis - results from short-term exposure to very large amounts of respirable crystalline silica.
 The lungs become very inflamed and may fill with fluid, causing severe shortness of breath and low blood oxygen levels.
 Inflammation, scarring, and symptoms progress faster in accelerated silicosis than in simple silicosis.
 Progressive massive fibrosis may occur in simple or accelerated silicosis, but is more common in the accelerated form.
 Progressive massive fibrosis results from severe scarring and leads to the destruction of normal lung structures.
+Symptoms/Injuries After Skin Contact: When this product is wet it is corrosive.
+May cause an allergic skin reaction.
+Causes severe irritation which will progress to chemical burns.